swabhisrivastav/TooGoodToGo/README.md

 # Food Donation Management System

-A web application which is useful for management of food donation and collection activities.
+A web application which is useful for food waste management, food donation and collection activities.
 [View Demo](https://food-aid-aayush.herokuapp.com/)

 ## Table of Contents